Yamaha DX27

 The Yamaha DX27 is a full sized key version of the Yamaha DX100.
 It was released in 1985 and manufactured in Japan.
 The DX27S is the same synth, with built in speakers, stereo output, chorus fx and internal power supply.

 Keyboard

 The DX27 features 61 unweighted full sized keys without velocity or aftertouch.
 (Synth engine can receive and process velocity data via MIDI IN).

 Memory

 The unit features 192 presets, 24 user presets.

 Sounds

 The DX27 is most notable for its "solid bass" sound (Patch PB 01).
+This sound was also shared by other 4-op FM synths, such as the FB-01, DX21, and DX100.